 Survivors are encouraged to talk to the NU-Q Chief Operations Officer for more information on what may happen if they file a police report.
 Generally, once a sexual assault is reported to the police, physical evidence of a struggle is collected and then the case is referred to the prosecutor, who then determines if a crime took place.
 The amount of physical evidence which shows a struggle will usually decide the case.
 If physical evidence is inconclusive, the case would be dismissed, and the survivor might either be asked to sign a statement or be jailed.

 In an emergency dial +974 4454 0999 (on campus) or 999 (off campus)

 Police Reports and Respecting the Survivor’s Decisions

 There is no right or wrong way for a survivor to proceed.
 The decision to report an assault to the police is a personal one.
 You should help a student or colleague make a police report if they want your help, but if they don’t want to, you should also respect that decision.
 Publicity, concerns over revictimization, historical poor treatment at the hands of the police, or fear of being jailed are examples of reasons a survivor might not want to involve the police.

 Whether or not the individual makes a police report, they can contact and make a report to the University.
-An individual has the right to choose whether to report the incident to the Title IX Coordinator or a Deputy Title IX Coordinator for additional options and support and/or to request an investigation.
+An individual has the right to choose whether to report the incident to the Office of Civil Rights and Title IX Compliance for additional options and support and/or to request an investigation.
 The University will protect the identity of persons involved in reports of sexual misconduct to the best of its ability.
 The University will only share personally identifiable information with persons with a need-to-know in order for the University to investigate and respond or to deliver resources or support services.

 To report sexual misconduct to Northwestern, contact: